Polegate: Governance

 Polegate is split into two wards for local elections, North and South Polegate.
 North Polegate with 4000 electors is twice the size of South Polegate's 2000 electors, returning twice as many councillors.
 The Parish is represented at the lowest tier by Polegate Town Council.
 Fifteen councillors are elected from the two wards every four years.
 Public meetings are held monthly at the council chambers in Polegate.
 The 2007 election returned twelve councillors representing the Polegate residents association, two Liberal Democrats and an Independent.

 The district council for Polegate is Wealden District Council.
 District council elections are held every four years.
 Fifty-five councillors in total are elected, three of these from the Polegate wards.
 The May 2007 election returned 34 Conservative, 12 Liberal Democrat, 3 Independent Democrat, 3 Wealden Independent, 2 Green Party and 1 no party allegiance.
 The Polegate councillors parties were 2 Liberal Democrats and 1 Independent Democrat.

 The next tier of government is the East Sussex County Council with responsibility for education, libraries, social services, civil registration, trading standards and transport.
 Elections for the County Council are held every four years.
 For these elections Polegate is combined with Willingdon and East Dean to return two seats.
 The 2009 East Sussex County Council election resulted in 29 Conservatives, 13 Liberal Democrats, 4 Labour and 3 Independent, of which the Polegate, Willingdon and East Dean ward provided two Independent councillors.

 Polegate is represented in the UK Parliament by the Lewes constituency.
-The current serving MP is the Conservative Maria Caulfield who won the seat in the 2015 general election.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.